victory-css/victory.css/README.md

 --- | --- | --- | --- | --- | --- | --- | ---
 ✔ | ✔ | ✔ 8+ | ✔ | ✔ | ✔ | ✔ 9+ | 8 (partial)

-> **Note:** Victory.css has some fallbacks for browsers without media-queries, such as *Internet Explorer 8*, preventing your site from breaking into some older browsers.
+> **Note:** Victory.css has some fallbacks for old browsers without media-queries support, such as *Internet Explorer 8*, preventing your site from breaking

 ## Slim vs Standard